 We were so far way we could barely see the Emerald Buddha, (it’s a very small Buddha).
 To finalize you can only see the outside of the Grand Palace, you can’t tour the inside or even get close to it…

-We know you will probably end up going there anyway, We understand it’s one of the biggest attractions in the city, but we don’t believe it’s worth it…
+We know you will probably end up going there anyway, we understand it’s one of the biggest attractions in the city, but please understand that you’ll suffer (a lot) to see it.

 Well, we only really walked down the street once and then left.
 It’s just the place where the backpackers go to get wasted… Not really our kind of fun.
-Do yourself a favor and don’t limit your self to this street.
+Many people love it and we understand why, but do yourself a favor and don’t limit your self to this street.
 Bangkok has so much more to offer!

 Bangkok deserves some of your travel time and budget.
 It’s a fascinating city with much more to it than you would think.
 Nevertheless, you should be aware of some not-so-good-things.
 Have a look at this list of mistakes to avoid during a trip to Bangkok.